 Albert said that shortly afterwards, two male police officers entered the family’s home and said they needed to talk to the child outside.
 But, instead, they proceeded to escort the child into a police vehicle with tinted windows.

-Albert said he pleaded with the police to explain what was happening, at which point the officers did not provide any details, only saying they were going to the Perth Children’s Hospital.
+Albert said he pleaded with the police to explain what was happening, at which point the officers did not provide any details, only saying they were going to a local children’s hospital.

 “I tried to look through the dark window to see my child, and I tried to talk to them, but they didn’t open.
 So they just drove away.”